Tobi-De/fuzzy-couscous/docs/usage.md

 **Options**:

-* `-e, --extensio TEXT`: The name of the extension to download.
+* `-e, --extension TEXT`: The name of the extension to download.
 * `-f, --output-file FILE`: The filename to write the downloaded file to, default to `htmx.min.js` or `<extension_name>.js`.
 * `-d, --output-dir DIRECTORY`: The directory to write the downloaded file to, default to the current working directory.
 * `--help`: Show the help message and exit.